 If Spike filter is off the monitor will switch to Down State immediately after a poll is timed out for 10 seconds.
 It is possible to set the time interval as a fraction of a second, for instance, 0.1.

 The sample section below defines the condition for a monitor to switch to the Warning state if the response time for the second poll in a row exceeds 10 seconds (note that the Spike filter is on, and an additional “spike” poll will be performed 2 minutes after the first failed poll, as specified in the “interval: 2 minutes” parameter).
 If the Spike filter is off, the monitor will switch to the Warning State after the first poll time exceeds 10 seconds.

 This section is useful for any monitor that reports its polling time as a performance value, for example, for a PING monitor.
 It is possible to set time interval as a fraction of second, for instance, 0.01.

 This section is used to validate a textual HTTP response for HTTP(S) monitors.
 The monitor will switch to Down or Warning State if a poll returns HTML data that violates the condition.
 The sample section below defines that the monitor will switch to Down State if the HTML response does not contain the ‘OK’ text string.

 Note that this section contains only one text string to compare, not a list of text strings.

 HTTP(S) and (S)FTP monitors allow to check a return code returned by the server.
 You can list all the codes that are acceptable, i.e., if the code returned by the server is in this comma-separated list, the monitor will not switch to a problem state.
-In the sample section below only one code is listed: ‘404’.
-Hence, the HTTP(S) monitor that uses this section will not switch to a problem state if the monitored HTTP(S) server returns 404.
-However it will switch to the specified problem state if, for example, the server returns 403.
+In this list you can use the notation like ‘3xx’ to specify any code starting with digit 3.
+E.g., the below section specifies that the monitor will be in the OK state if any return code starting with 2 is received:

 - Value Bounds